tzeikob/javascript-patterns/behavioral/observer/README.md

 }
 ```

-now there is a caveat here, when you register a listener to the observable you have to use a **function expression** instead of an arrow function otherwise the `this` within the listener's code will point to where the `this` is referring in the outer lexical scope and not the observable.
+now there is a caveat here, when you're registering a listener to the observable you have to use a **function expression** instead of an arrow function otherwise the `this` within the listener's code will point to where the `this` is referring in the outer lexical scope and not the observable.

 ```javascript
 const observable = new Observable();